Contraception

 Abstinence is when the couple refrains from having sexual intercourse.
 This is usually at the time when the woman is ovulating.
 Abstinence requires discipline and is usually not a very reliable method of contraception.

-Withdrawal is not an effective way of avoiding STD’s., the only effective way to avoid STD’s are by using condoms.
+Withdrawal is not an effective way of avoiding STD’s, the only effective way to avoid STD’s is to use condoms..

 The National Health Service in the UK has produced some good patient-targeted information about the risks and benefits of taking the pill.
 Please click on the link below for information.